rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

   - `image/x-icon` for ICO (icon) files.

 Body:
-ReadableStream of Image Data or undefined.
+ReadableStream of Image Data or an error message.

 Status: